 The Treaty Site History Center is the headquarters of the Nicollet County Historical Society.
 You can stroll through a restored prairie adjacent to the Treaty Site History Center.
 Located inside the Treaty Site, you can take in absorbing exhibits that change periodically through out the year.

-Learn more about the wide variety of events and activities leading up to the Water/Ways exhibit.View Events
+Learn more about the wide variety of events and activities for the Water/Ways exhibit.View Events

 Help support the Water/Ways exhibit with a financial contribution.Donate Now!